VerdommeMan/OT-AM/docs/mkdocs/docs/settings.md

 !!! note "\[READ ONLY\]"
 ### Settings.TrackedObjects {==:Dictionary ==}
-All the added TrackedObjects get stored in that dictionary.
+All the added TrackedObjects get stored in this dictionary.
 ### Settings.AutoAddPlayersCharacter {==:Boolean==}
 This bool is internally used to keep record of in which state this feature currently is.